MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex1_Compliance_Manager.md

 1. Log out of the MOD Administrator account and close all windows.

+In this task, you granted Joni the necessary permissions to create assessments using Compliance Manager and also assigned Megan the appropriate permissions to act on improvement actions when assigned to her.

 ## Task 2 - Explore Compliance Manager

+In this task, you will explore the functionalities of Compliance Manager within the Microsoft Purview compliance portal center.

 1. Open **Microsoft Edge** and navigate to **https://compliance.microsoft.com**.
 Log into the Microsoft Purview compliance portal center as **Joni Sherman**.